-What Tool or Instrument is Used to Test Internet Speeds?
+What Tools or Instruments are Used to Test Internet Speeds?

 There are different types of instruments and software-based solutions (apps) that can run speed test for traditional internet access services, however, dedicated hardware-based test sets are required for speeds close to and above 1 Gbps